 Ninety percent of hiring (and therefore culture) problems exist because of mistakes made in these three areas.

-Urgent over long-term wins way too often in retail hiring.
-You need to fill those positions so you can serve your customers, but an employee who gets it, wants it and has the capacity to do it is more valuable to you and your customers than 10 employees who don’t care and just want a paycheck; and asking those two powerful questions in your interviews (and in any other situation where you want to better understand your employees) will be a game-changer fow how you build your team.
+Finding an employee who gets it, wants it, and has the capacity to do it is more valuable to you and your customers than 10 employees who don’t care and just want a paycheck; and asking those two powerful questions in your interviews (and in any other situation where you want to better understand your employees) will be a game-changer for how you build your team.

 Jocelyn has been in the hardware retail business for over a decade, working with retailers from around the country on culture building, content creation, blog writing, website development, and overall marketing strategy.
 She has been working with Mojo since 2021.